a2800276/pomenator/README.md

 When asked for the keysize, I pick the maximum available.

 When asked for the validity period, I pick the default.

+Whether or not you store the key on the default keyring or in a dedicated file is up to you.
+If you have a bunch of projects all signed with the same key, it may be easier not to copy keyrings around.

 Now you need to figure out the key id: